1. Resources and Technology

 • Anxiety, depression, other mental health problems

 Understanding some of these common reasons can help instructors intentionally design their courses and assessments to pre-empt, and hopefully avoid, instances of academic dishonesty.
-The following section provides strategies that promote academic integrity which can be adapted to any course format (in-person, online, and hybrid) and context.
+As Thomas Keith states in “Combating Academic Dishonesty, Part 1 – Understanding the Problem.” faculty and administrators should direct their steps towards a “thoughtful, compassionate pedagogy.”

 The CTL is here to help!